ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

   type T :: forall k -> k -> Type
   data T k (a::k) = MkT    -- The kind signature on (a::k) is optional
   ```
+  This is a natural way to "fill out" GHC's current design, but it does not introduce anything fundamentally new; for example the intermediate language does not change.

+* In contrast, the two `foreach` quantifiers are fundamentally new.
+They allow us to have an argument (visible or invisible)
+  that:
+  * Can appear in the rest of the type.
+E.g. `f :: foreach (a::Bool).
+T a -> Int`.
+  * Is reasoned about at compile time.
+E.g. `f True x` is type-incorrect if `x :: T False`.
+  * Is passed at runtime (just like `(Eq a => blah)`).

 * The `foreach ->` quantifier allows us to eliminate the vast mess of singleton types,
   about which the Hasochism paper is eloquent.
 (That is, `foreach ->` quantifies over an